 How to Feed a Picky Eater

-A word of caution: If your child has an autism spectrum disorder (ASD) and/or sensory processing disorder (SPD) or food allergies or intolerances, he or she may always have an aversion to certain foods and textures.
-Work with your child’s pediatrician to discover the most nutritious way to feed your child while taking into account his or her special needs.
-This blog post is not about feeding picky eaters with special needs and if you find that the suggestions offered here do not work for your child, please consider that your child may have special needs that should be addressed.
+This blog post is not about feeding picky eaters with special needs.
+If you find that the suggestions offered here do not work for your child, please consider that your child may have special needs that should be addressed.

 Toddlers and Preschoolers are Naturally Picky Eaters

-What can you do during those years to ensure that your child is getting enough nutrition?
-First, realize that the survival instinct is strong and your child will not starve him or herself.
 Secondly, offer healthy options only.
 Sometimes you may find that your child, who wasn’t hungry enough for broccoli and chicken, is hungry enough for cookies.
 Not a surprise, right?
-It is your job to offer only the healthy stuff if your child will easily consume junk instead of wholesome food.

 Your Elementary-Aged Child May Refuse to Try New Foods

-Recently, when I made jicama-pear salad for the first time and couldn’t figure out what it was missing, my 9 year old stepped up to give it a taste test and offer suggestions on what the salad needed to round out the flavors.
+Once, when I made jicama-pear salad for the first time I couldn’t figure out what it was missing.
+My youngest (then 9 years old) stepped up to give it a taste test.
+He offered suggestions on what the salad needed to round out the flavors.

 Skip the Food Battles and Save your Relationship (and Your Sanity!)

-Do not engage in food battles with your child.
-It’s a waste of time and relationship.
-If your little one won’t eat what’s for dinner, keep easy, healthy foods on hand that they can make themselves.
+Don’t engage in food battles with your child.
+It’s a waste of time and damaging to your relationship.
+If your little one won’t eat what’s for dinner offer them easy, healthy foods you keep on hand that they can make themselves.

 Keep Portion Sizes Small

 Keep portion sizes small.
-Your child’s stomach is about the size of his or her fist.
+Your child’s stomach is about the size of their fist.
 Put tiny amounts of food on your child’s plate.
-Make sandwiches out of one slice of bread folded in half.
-Invest in tiny bowls for soups and stews.
+If they finish it they can always have more.

-If you’re serving more than a fist-sized amount of food to your child and then insisting that he or she clean his or her plate, you are teaching your child to overeat.
+If you’re serving more than a fist-sized amount of food to your child and then insisting that they clean their plate, you are teaching your child to overeat.

 Invite Your Children Help Prepare Meals

-Involve older children to participate in meal planning and prep.
-By the age of four, each of my boys could crack an egg easily, knew the difference between stirring and folding and were begging to practice knife skills.
-(We don’t start knife skills around here until age nine.)
+Involve your children in meal planning and prep.
+By the age of four, each of my boys could crack an egg easily, knew the difference between stirring and folding, and were begging to practice knife skills.

 The meals that my boys helped to plan and prepare were the meals that they were most excited to eat.
 We solved our picky-eating problem and taught the boys life skills all at once!